salaboy/from-monolith-to-k8s/README.md

 Option `3` gives you more tools to understand where the problem is, centralized logging and reporting tools that helps you to clearly pin point where the problem is and give you hints about the solution, but once again, you are in charge of actually fixing the problem.

+You need to ask yourself, are retries enough?

 Neither of these options provide a view for non-technical people to understand what is going on.
 All the tools are aiming to low level administrators that needs to understand the full scope of the domain in order to fix problems.
 Solving such problems usually involve releasing new version of services or changing data into different databases, which again might push us into inconsistent states.